ChoxVN/introduction/README.md

 # 🤔 Why is this account exist?
 Well, I don't know why but if there's one reason why this exist, then it should be for submission.

+# 🎯 The goal
+Apart of submissions, I tend to dump some codes in here.
+Maybe I can do some contribution, but most of the time, I won't do it :)

 ## 🌐 Socials:
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@ChoxVN)